LJW21-GitHub/NoRp-mod-lycee/README.md

-unciv mod for me and my friend. not supposed to be played out of this game.
+unciv mod for me and my friends. not supposed to be played out of this game.